 Car hire is recommended due to the rural location.

-Oh, and by the way script writers, Almeria is not all a desert (though it does contain the 280 sq km Tabernas Desert, which is claimed to be the only true desert in mainland Europe).
+Oh, and by the way programme script writers, Almeria is not all a desert (though it does contain the 280 sq km Tabernas Desert, which is claimed to be the only true desert in mainland Europe).
 Nor do we ‘enjoy year round sunshine’ or ‘sweltering temperatures every day’.
 If you don’t believe me come and visit us here in the mountains in winter! ;)